riptl/discord-influx/README.md

 ### History mode

-History mode backfills stats of past messages to InfluxDB.
+History mode backfills stats of past messages to InfluxDB for the given guilds and channels.
 It runs once until the export is complete.
+This operation is idempotent.

+**Targets**

+Export targets are given are positional arguments, as either of these two forms:
+  - `<guild_id>`: Export all channels in given guild
+  - `<guild_id>/<channel_id>`: Export specific channel in guild

+So for example `historic 1234 9999/123` exports
+  - All channels in guild ID `1234`
+  - Channel `123` in guild ID `9999`

 **Time frame**